VictorSohier/EveSharp/README.md

 ## Currently Being Worked on or Completed

+And probably in this order:

 - [x] Models
 - [x] OAuth2
 - [ ] Wrappers
 - [ ] Testing
+- [ ] Documentation

 ## Plans